Constructing Hopf-Galois structures and skew bracoids of small degree: Introduction

 \section{Introduction}

-Hopf--Galois theory and skew bracoids are two, initially seemingly disconnected, areas of algebra which have very powerful applications across mathematics and physics.
+Hopf--Galois theory and skew bracoids are two, initially seemingly disconnected, areas of algebra which have important applications in mathematics and physics.

-Hopf--Galois structures, for example, first arose in a book called \textit{Hopf Algebras and Galois Theory} by Chase and Sweedler, \cite{CS69}, in which they investigated and generalised what it meant for a field extension $L/K$ to be Galois with group $G$.
-One now associates to $L/K$, which need not be Galois in the classical sense, a $K$-Hopf algebra $H$ which acts on $L$ via $\cdot$ in such a way that it behaves, morally, like a Galois group.
-The pair $(H,\cdot)$ is termed a \textit{Hopf--Galois structure} on $L/K$, and where there is only ever one Galois group associated to a Galois extension, $L/K$ may admit several different Hopf--Galois structures.
-This therefore has applications for greatly expanding, for example, Galois module theory, as one now has several different lenses through which to view a single extension.
-One important result in the theory is that of the Hopf--Galois correspondence.
-Much like in the classical Galois correspondence, given a Hopf--Galois structure $(L/K,H)$, the Hopf subalgebras of $H$ correspond to intermediate fields of $L/K$.
-This map is always injective but not necessarily surjective.
+Hopf--Galois structures were introduced by Chase and Sweedler \cite{CS69}; they investigated and generalised what it means for a field extension $L/K$ to have Galois group $J$.
+We associate to $L/K$, which need not be Galois in the classical sense, a $K$-Hopf algebra $H$ which acts on $L$ via $\cdot$ in such a way that it behaves like a Galois group.
+The pair $(H,\cdot)$ is a \textit{Hopf--Galois structure} on $L/K$.
+While there is only one Galois group associated to a Galois extension, $L/K$ may admit several Hopf--Galois structures.
+Since the single extension can now be viewed through several lenses, this has important applications, including to Galois module theory.
+One important notion is that of the Hopf--Galois correspondence.
+As in the classical Galois correspondence, given a Hopf--Galois structure $(H,\cdot)$ on $L/K$, the Hopf subalgebras of $H$ correspond to intermediate fields of $L/K$.
+This correspondence is always injective but not necessarily surjective.

-Skew bracoids are a far more recent algebraic construction developed by Martin-Lyons and Truman in \cite{MLT24}.
-Some of the fundamental ideas of these objects were formulated by Rump in \cite{Rum07}, in the form of braces, and then, through relaxing the condition that the `type' of the brace need be abelian, by Guarnieri and Vendramin in \cite{GV17}, in the form of skew braces.
-Skew braces yield non-degenerate solutions to the set-theoretic Yang-Baxter equation (ST-YBE).
-Given a set $X$ and a map $r:X\times X \rightarrow X \times X$, then $(X,r)$ is a solution to the ST-YBE if
+A \textit{brace} is a triple $(B,+,\circ)$, where $B$ is a set and $+$ and $\circ$ are operations such that $(B,+)$ is an abelian group and $(B,\circ)$ is a group, and the elements of $B$ satisfy the following `skew-distributivity' relation:

-The idea behind understanding solutions of the ST-YBE is to shed more light on the (full/quantum) Yang-Baxter equation, which is a fundamental equation arising all over mathematics and physics.
-Perhaps most notably in statistical mechanics and representations of the braid group.
-Skew bracoids offer a far more general view of the algebraic perspective of skew braces, with the idea being to `decouple' some of their internal structure.
-In a very recent paper by Colazzo, Koch, Martin-Lyons and Truman, \cite{CKMLT24}, certain classes of skew bracoids have been shown to yield right (but not necessarily left) non-degenerate solutions to the ST-YBE.
+The {\it order} of the brace is $|B|$.
+(While $B$ need not be finite, we assume so here.)
+Some of the fundamental properties of braces were formulated by Rump \cite{Rum07}.
+By relaxing the condition that $(B,+)$ is abelian, Guarnieri and Vendramin \cite{GV17} introduced {\it skew braces}.
+These provide non-degenerate solutions to the set-theoretic Yang-Baxter equation (ST-YBE).
+One motive behind understanding solutions to the ST-YBE is to shed more light on the full version of the Yang-Baxter equation.
+It arises in many contexts, including statistical mechanics and representations of the braid group.